kirangajjana/Machine-Learning/README.md

 Overview:

-Machine learning is a rapidly evolvin field that empowers computers to learn from data and make informed decisions or predictions without explicit programming.
+Machine learning is a rapidly evolving field that empowers computers to learn from data and make informed decisions or predictions without explicit programming.
 This repository houses a collection of machine learning projects, including classification, regression, clustering, natural language processing (NLP), computer vision, and more.

 Key Features: